Toronto Hair Transplant Surgeons

 Twitter

 Question: “At what point in a man’s life would you consider the effects of male pattern baldness to be in remission?
-I realize that we loose hair everyday, but from what I’m inferring from reading the commentary on your site is that you don’t recommend transplants to males younger than 25 because they may continue to experience the effects of the balding process.
+I realize that we lose hair every day, but from what I’m inferring from reading the commentary on your site is that you don’t recommend transplants to males younger than 25 because they may continue to experience the effects of the balding process.

 Answer: “Hair loss continues throughout a person’s life if they have the balding gene.
 Balding usually slows down when you reach your 40’s and 50’s.
 I don’t like transplanting younger males as much because they have higher expectations as far as density goes, often unrealistic expectations to be honest.
 The age of my transplant patients varies from 25 to 75.